fn-hide/IASS/backend/README.md

 - [x] ♻️ Wrap inference in class
 - [x] ⚡️ Add crop and mask to be more efficient
 - [x] 🐛 Fix site has no attribute url
+- [x] ✨ Add verbose as parameter for debugging purpose
 - [ ] ♻️ Use `__call__` magic method instead off `process` method
 - [ ] ✨ Create scallable class to benchmark object counter with mask and save the speed
 - [ ] ⚡️ Use `gstreamer` instead of